-Due to the business’ expansion into 17 different sites across the UK, Templeton Holdings Ltd, a family-owned Italian restaurant business trading under the name San Carlo, has chosen Sage Business Partner Datel to consolidate and replace their current, outdated Sage 50 systems with Sage 200, an ERP solution for mid-sized businesses.
+Due to the business’ expansion into 17 different sites across the UK, Templeton Holdings Ltd, a family-owned Italian restaurant business trading under the name San Carlo, has chosen Sage Business Partner Datel to consolidate and replace their current Sage 50 system, an accounting package for smaller businesses, with Sage 200, an ERP solution for mid-sized businesses – a well-established pathway for growing enterprises.

 San Carlo is a family-owned and family-run restaurant business, founded in 1992 when Chairman Carlo Distefano opened his first Italian restaurant in Birmingham.
 In the decades since, the business has grown considerably and now boasts 17 restaurants across the UK.